 During semifinals, the Top 40 entries in each channel battle amongst themselves over a four-day period.
 This determines the channel winner (#1 ranked artist).

 In the finals, the last two days of each month, the Top 10 in each channel are rolled into one of five music finals channels (main genres: Rock, Pop, Country, Urban, Specialty) or the two video finals channels.
-The final round decides the seven Grand Prize winners across these finals channels.(return to top)
+The final round decides the seven Finals winners across these channels.(return to top)

 OurStage has six different music finals channels and one video finals channel: Rock, Pop, Country, Urban, Specialty, Electronic and Video.
 These channels include the following sub-genres: